avaframe/AvaFrame/docs/moduleCom2AB.rst

 Input
 -----

-* raster of the DEM (.asc file)
+Please be aware that all input data have to be provided in the same projection.

+* digital elevation model as .asc file with `ESRI grid format <https://desktop.arcgis.com/en/arcmap/10.3/manage-data/raster-and-images/esri-ascii-raster-format.htm>`_
-* set of avalanche paths (shapefile), there can be multiple paths in the shapefile
+* set of avalanche paths as (multi-) line shapefile.
+I.e there can be multiple paths in the shapefile

+  - recommended attribute *name*

-* Split point (shapefile), there can be multiple split points in the shapefile
+* Split points as (multi-) point shapefile.
+I.e. there can be multiple split points in the shapefile.
+For each profile/path the closest split point is considered.

 Outputs
 --------